 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\StorageDevicePolicies

 Step 5.
 On the right side of the StorageDevicePolicies key, look for DWORD (32-bit) Value WriteProtect.
-If it is not available, right-click on the right-side pane, select
+If it is not available, right-click on the right-side pane, select New, and then DWORD (32-bit) Value.
+Rename it to WriteProtect.

 Step 6.
-Double-click on
+Double-click on WriteProtect and set its Value data to 0.

 Step 7.
-Click
+Click OK to save the changes.

 Step 8.
 Reboot your computer or laptop.

 Once you complete the above steps, read-only or write protection should be removed from the external drive.
-If you want to enable read-only or write protection, in the registry editor window navigate to the following:-
+If you want to enable read-only or write protection, in the registry editor window, navigate to the following:-

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\StorageDevicePolicies

-Remove read-only or write protect with a software
+Remove read-only or write-protect with software.

 EaseUS Tools M is a freeware and tiny (less than 9MB in size) application that removes the read-only or write protection from external devices.

 Step 1.
-Download EaseUS Tools M from here.
+Download EaseUS Tools M.

 Step 2.
-Install it on your computer or notebook and then launch it.
+Install it on your computer or notebook, and then launch it.

 Step 3.
-Click on the
+Click on the Write Protection button.

 Step 4.
 Select the USB drive or SD card which is connected to your PC.

 Step 5.
-Finally, click on the
+Finally, click on the Disable button.

 Once you complete the above steps, write-protection or read-only will be immediately disabled on the selected USB drive or SD card.